Automatic design of Hamiltonians: Method

 One way to achieve this is by linearly combining $M$ "basis" operators $\{\hat{O}^b_m\}$ into a sum with coefficients given by $M$ real parameters $\gamma_m$:

 This form is useful if we would like to consider Hamiltonians made of certain type of terms (say, only translationally invariant Hamiltonians with nearest-neighbour couplings).
-In the experimental context the operators $\{\hat{O}^b_m\}$ may be all the operators that can be implemented in the particular experiment.
+In the experimental context $\{\hat{O}^b_m\}$ may be the set of all experimentally accessible interaction terms.

-On the other hand as discussed in Sec.~\ref{sec:wk} the Hamiltonian parametrisation may be given by a theoretical model that constructs an effective Hamiltonian given values of experimentally relevant parameters.

-In any case we assume some pre-defined general structure of the Hamiltonian such that the number of parameters only grows polynomially with the system size, not exponentially.
-In principle, the approach described below may be applied also when every matrix element in the exponentially large Hilbert space is considered a parameter but we do not expect it to be practically useful for such parametrizations.
+On the other hand as discussed in Sec.~\ref{sec:wk} the Hamiltonian parametrisation may be given by a theoretical model that constructs an effective Hamiltonian given the values of the variational parameters $\{\gamma_m\}$.
+In any case we assume some pre-defined general structure of the Hamiltonian such that the number of variational parameters only grows polynomially with the system size, not exponentially.